 Another Man's Moccasins

-It is part of the Walt Longmire #4 series and is a This mystery is a hardcover edition that was published by Viking Adult on May 29, 2008 and has 304 pages.
+It is part of the Walt Longmire #4 series and is a mystery that was published by Viking Adult on May 29, 2008 and has 304 pages.

 Explore it on Goodreads or Amazon.